Skip to content

 Crossing the Delaware River presented a formidable challenge in the early days, with ferryboats serving as the primary mode of conveyance for centuries.
 It wasn’t until August 16, 1951, with the opening of the Delaware Memorial Bridge, that the ferry era ended at New Castle.

-As a speaker, I engage the audience by encouraging active conversations during a talk.
+As a speaker, I engage the audience by encouraging active participation and conversation during my talks.
 Therefore, I invited the audience to share their stories, memorabilia, and recollections of the past while also asking questions.

 Memories of the Ferries